K0RSY/CLGame/README.md

 ```

 ## Using
-Detailed guide on how to use it are on the [wiki](https://github.com/K0RSY/CLGame/wiki)
+Detailed guide on how to use it is on the [wiki](https://github.com/K0RSY/CLGame/wiki)

 ## [Back to top](#clgame)